-- Rule M7 Bilateral epithelial tumors (8000-8799) of the ovary within 60 days are a single primary. - Rule M8 Tumors on both sides (right and left) of a site listed in Table 1 are multiple primaries.
-Note: See Table 1: Paired Organs and Sites with Laterality - Rule M9 Adenocarcinoma in adenomatous polyposis coli (familial polyposis) with one or more in situ or malignant polyps is a single primary.
-Note: Tumors may be present in a single or multiple segments of the colon, rectosigmoid, rectum. - Rule M10 Tumors diagnosed more than one (1) year apart are multiple primaries. - Rule M11 Tumors with ICD-O-3 topography codes that are different at the second ($C\underline{x}xx$) and/or third characters ($Cx\underline{x}x$) are multiple primaries. - Example 1: A tumor in the penis C609 and a tumor in the rectum C209 have different second characters in their ICD-O-3 topography codes, so they are multiple primaries. - Example 2: A tumor in the cervix C539 and a tumor in the vulva C519 have different third characters in their ICD-O-3 topography codes, so they are multiple primaries. - Rule M12 Tumors with ICD-O-3 topography codes that differ only at the fourth character (Cxxx) and are in any one of the following primary sites are multiple primaries. - Anus and anal canal (C21) - Bones, joints, and articular cartilage (C40- C41) - Peripheral nerves and autonomic nervous system (C47) (Cases diagnosed 1/1/2007 to 12/31/2017 ONLY) - Connective subcutaneous and other soft tissues (C49) - Skin (C44) - Rule M13 A frank in situ or malignant adenocarcinoma and an in situ or malignant tumor in a polyp are a single primary. - Rule M14Multiple in situ and/or malignant polyps are a single primary.
-Note: Includes all combinations of adenomatous, tubular, villous, and tubulovillous adenomas or polyps.
+- Scopes are NED - Scans are NED - All other work-up is NED - Note 2: When there is a recurrence less than or equal to one year of diagnosis, the "clock" starts over.
+The time interval is calculated from the date of last recurrence.
+In other words, the patient must have been disease-free for greater than one year from the date of the last recurrence. - Note 3: When it is unknown/not documented whether the patient had a recurrence, use date of diagnosis to compute the time interval. - Note 4: The physician may state this is a recurrence, meaning the patient had a previous tumor and now has another tumor.
+Follow the rules; do not attempt to interpret the physician's statement. - Rule M13 Tumors with ICD-O-3 topography codes that are different at the second (CXxx) and/or third characters (CxXx) are multiple primariesii. - Example 1: A tumor in the penis C609 and a tumor in the rectum C209 have different second characters in their ICD-O-3 topography codes, so they are multiple primaries. - Example 2: A tumor in the ceric C539 and a tumor in the vulva C519 have different third characters in their ICD-O-3 topography codes, so they are multiple primaries. - Rule M14 Tumors with ICD-O-3 topography codes that differ only at the fourth character (CxxX) and are in any one of the following primary sites are multiple primariesii. - Anus and anal canal (C21\) - Bone, joints, and articular cartilage (C40\ to C41\) - Connective subcutaneous and other soft tissues (C49\) - Skin (C44\) - Rule M15 A de novo (frank) in situ or malignant adenocarcinoma and an in situ or malignant tumor in a polyp are a single primaryi.